 Concerning individual voter signatures on an initiative or referendum petition, the secretary of state must accept and may not reject a valid voter signature if it matches the signature on the voter's registration as long as the requirements in subsections (1), (2), and (3) of this section are fulfilled.
 Actions or inactions by the person who gathered a voter's signature can never be used as a reason to reject a valid voter signature on a petition or to reject a petition.
-The people find that the ninety-year policy by the secretary of state to always count a valid voter signature is essential to ensure that voters are not disenfranchised and their petition and/or vote is not taken away from them.
+The people find that the ninety-year policy by the essential to ensure that voters are not disenfranchised and their right to petition, signature, and/or vote is not taken away from them.
+The secretary of state must, without delay, conduct validity checks on signatures as soon as petitions are submitted.
+Validity checks on signatures must be conducted immediately upon receipt of any subsequent submission of petition sheets up to and including the signature deadline established under RCW 29A.72.030.
+The people find that it is best for proponents and opponents of a measure, and the voters of the state, to know as expeditiously as possible the number of signatures submitted and the percentage of valid voter signatures so as to determine whether or not the measure has the required number of valid voter signatures to qualify for the ballot.

 NEW SECTION.
 Sec.
-10. A new section is added to chapter 29A.72 RCW to read as follows:
+11. A new section is added to chapter 29A.72 RCW to read as follows:

-To ensure the safety of individuals who collect signatures for initiatives and referenda and to protect them from, and make them less susceptible to, intimidation, retaliation, or harassment, such persons can never be required to put their name, address, city, state, zip code, phone number, email address, or any other identification on the petition.
-Additionally, no governmental entity may register or require a license of any person or entity which collects signatures or coordinates the collection of signatures for any initiative or referendum.
+To ensure the safety of individuals who collect signatures for initiatives or referendums and to protect them from, and make them less susceptible to, intimidation, retaliation, or harassment, such persons can never be required to put their name, address, city, state, zip code, phone number, email address, or any other identification on the petition.
+Additionally, no governmental entity may register or require a license of any person who or entity which collects signatures or coordinates the collection of signatures for any initiative or referendum.
 The people find that the voters are the ones who determine whether an initiative or referendum qualifies for the ballot and takes effect.
 The sponsor of the initiative or referendum or any person gathering signatures for an initiative or referendum is liable for his or her own actions but not those of others.